leftlogic/ffconf/src/details/speaking.md

 Firstly - thank you so-so much everyone for joining my merry band of speakers this year!

-I'll say this first: **a short acknowledgement that you've read the headlines will set my nerves at ease ❤️**
+I'll say this first: **a short acknowledgement via email that you've read the headlines will set my nerves at ease ❤️**

 This document includes lots of details, but for those of you that are as allergic to long form as I am, here are the cliff notes: